1gravity/Kotlin-Bloc/website/docs/architecture/bloc/bloc.md

 A `Thunk` in the context of `Kotlin BLoC` is exactly what above definition implies, although its implementation and especially its execution is completely different from a Redux thunk.
 While the latter is a function, dispatched as an action to a Redux store and processed by the redux-thunk middleware, "our" thunk is not dispatched as an action but triggered the same way a reducer is triggered, by reacting to an `Action` that was sent to the `Bloc`.
 On top of that it's also:
 1. a suspending function
 2. takes a CoroutineScope as parameter (next to the `GetState`, `Action` and `Dispatcher` parameters)
-3. Actions are dispatched to the "next" thunk or reducer in the execution chain (details see [Concurrency](./bloc/concurrency))
+3. Actions are dispatched to the "next" thunk or reducer in the execution chain

 Details can be found in [Thunk](./bloc/thunk).

+### Initializer

+Initializers are functions executed when the bloc is created.
+They are similar to thunks since they can execute asynchronous code and dispatch actions to be processed by other thunks and reducers.
+Unlike thunks, initializers are executed once and once only during the [Lifecycle](./lifecycle.md) of a bloc.

+Details can be found in [Initializer](./bloc/initializer).